soverenio/docs/docs/source/index.rst

 * It offers actionable, real-time insights to better manage systems with collected PIIs, assess associated risks, and mitigate privacy and security issues that may cause internal or external breaches.

-Our goal is to make Soveren simple and practical, so the users can enjoy using it.
+Our goal is to make Soveren simple and practical so the users can enjoy using it.

 ----